CourantenCourant/Outil-traitement-corpus/rapport.md

 - Convertir son corpus au format Dataset

 ### What we did
-- We choose not to use pandas as our create_dataset.py generates .parquet file directly.
+- We choose not to use pandas as `create_dataset.py` generates .parquet file directly.
-- We use create_dataset.py to create datasets.
+- We use `create_dataset.py` to create datasets.

 ### Explanation
 - After scrapping from EU, create_dataset.py creates a Dataset object with the following structure:
-  - {'idx': int, 'url': str, 'title': str, 'intro': str}
+  - `{'idx': int, 'url': str, 'title': str, 'intro': str}`
 - It then stores it to a parquet file.

 ## TP4